 Why won’t some retailers (like Target) accept my resale certificate?

 Famously, Target generally doesn’t accept resale certificates from suspected resellers.
 This is thought to discourage retail arbitrage, and keep retail sales of in-demand products in Target stores.

 Also, in many cases, retailers who accept false or expired resale certificates are on the hook for the sales tax they erroneously did not collect.
 This can make some retailers wary of being stuck with an extra sales tax bill.
 Fortunately, retailers can verify the validity of a resale certificate online in most states.

 What can I do if I buy items for resale from a retailer/wholesaler who does NOT accept my resale certificate?

 If you are required to pay sales tax on items that you turn around and sell at retail, you have options.
 You can sometimes reclaim the sales tax you paid.
 Read more in our “Resellers: How to Recover Sales Tax Charged by Vendors” blog post.

 Can I use my resale certificate from State A to buy something for resale in State B?

 Most of the time.
-But nine states will not allow retailers to accept out-of-state resale certificates.
+But ten states will not allow retailers to accept out-of-state resale certificates.
 If you still wish to use a resale certificate in one of these states, one option is to register for a sales tax permit in that state.
-However, if you register for a sales tax permit in a state, you are also required to collect sales tax from buyer’s in that state.
+However, if you register for a sales tax permit in a state, you are also required to collect sales tax from buyers in that state.

 What if I buy something for resale but don’t end up being able to sell it?